angeldothycodes/networking-refresh/Routers & Switches.md

 LAN is restricted to a particular geographic lcoation such as an office building, a single department within a corporate office, or even a home office.

 Usually a LAN workgroup is created per department- one for Accounting, Sales, IT, etc.
 Any device that connects to Accounting LAN can access the resources of the Accounting LAN such as servers and printers.

+> You must be physically connected to a workgroup's LAN to get the resources from it.

+> You can't get from one LAN to the other LAN and use the server data and printing resources remotely.